-The Insolvency Decree establishes that insolvency occurs when a merchant is unable to attend his payments obligations and incurs in a stressed financial situation that cannot be redressed.
+The Insolvency Decree establishes that insolvency occurs when a merchant is unable to meet their payment obligations and incurs an onerous financial situation that cannot be redressed.

 Accordingly, insolvency is usually declared when the merchant's liabilities are higher than its assets.
-The Andorran Court (tribunal de batlles) takes also into account the specific situation of the debtor, in particular the number of claims filed and the use of fraudulent proceedings to artificially maintain the business.
+The Andorran Court (tribunal de batlles) also considers the specific situation of the debtor, in particular the number of claims filed and the use of fraudulent proceedings to artificially maintain the business.